MykhayloHnatyuk/sdk-plugins/sdk-titanium/mobile/ios/documentation/index.md

 #### Registration

-If you have a registration process, it's recommended to track it by calling trackAction set to “registration”.
+If you have a registration process, it's recommended to track it by calling trackAction set to "registration".

     mobileapptracker.trackAction("registration", false, "some_username".
-0, “USD”);
+0, "USD");

 You can find these events in the platform by viewing Reports > Event Logs.
-Then filter the report by the “registration” event.
+Then filter the report by the "registration" event.

 While our platform always blocks the tracking of duplicate installs, by default it does not block duplicate event requests.
 However, a registration event may be an event that you only want tracked once per device/user.